apflieger/poc-project-dependencies/README.md

 project-b depends on project-a. `phan` is installed and configured to check projects independently.

-'phan' requires php7 and the AST plugin
+`phan` requires php7 and the AST plugin

 # Make it run in project-b